 For the burgeoning chef:

-For the kid who always wants to be in the kitchen (and has maybe already mastered Bisquick pancakes), there’s Oui Chef, the camp I wish I had attended when I was between 5-12 years old.
+For the kid who always wants to be in the kitchen (and has maybe already mastered Bisquick pancakes), there’s Oui Chef, for kids 5-12 years old.
 Campers will learn to make both sweet and savory pastries, breads, and more.
-This is the perfect place to help your child learn and grow in the kitchen…without you having to do any of the dishes when they’re done cooking.
+This is the perfect place to help your child learn and grow in the kitchen… without you having to do any of the dishes when they’re done cooking.
 It’s a win for all parties involved, especially if they bring home any of the treats at the end of the day.

 2622 N. Halsted Street Chicago, IL 60614